 NIPPON SHOKUBAI CO., LTD. published the TCFD Report in April 2022 and posted it on our corporate website.
-We are pleased to announce the issuance of the second edition of the TCFD Report, updating its contents.
+In March 2023, we added transition plans to be achieved by 2030, the first step toward achieving carbon neutrality by 2050, and our approach beyond 2030 to 2050.
+We are pleased to announce the issuance of the third edition of the TCFD Report with updated contents.